Blogs

 Ask ARI to create comparisons that leverage any of the data you’ve captured in the InsightFinder platform.

-For engineering leaders, this matters because reliability investment needs proof.
-It is not enough to say a mitigation worked.
-Teams need to show whether incident frequency dropped, whether anomalies quieted down, and whether changes correlate with improvements or regressions.
+For engineering leaders, this can mean massive time savings or even the ability to something they might not always have time to do.
+Investments in prioritizing reliability work needs proof.
+It’s not enough to say a mitigation worked.
+Teams need to show whether incident frequency dropped, anomalies quieted down, and new changes correlate with either performance improvements or regressions.
 A comparative view anchored in the same operational evidence used during incidents helps make that case without reinventing the reporting process every quarter.
+ARI can manage that for you quickly and easily.

 Where ARI fits in the reliability workflow

-ARI is designed to live inside the reliability workflow, not beside it.
+ARI is designed to live inside the reliability workflow, whereas most other agents simply sit beside it.
 That placement reduces friction between tools and decisions by helping teams diagnose issues using real operational context, then accelerating the path to safe next steps.

 In practice, that means ARI is most valuable in the moments when human attention is most expensive.
 We’ve already seen one of those moments: early triage.
 When an engineer gets paged, and needs a fast answer, as soon as they open the platform, ARI’s daily summary appears which starts with current active issues.

-Another key moment is during escalation.
-Incident commanders need a clean narrative for stakeholders, or when looping in additional help.
+But another key moment is during incident escalation.
+Incident commanders need a clean narrative for stakeholders, or when reaching out to loop in additional help.
 Responders need a clean up-to-date trail of evidence that everyone can follow.
-Collecting this information manually often burns critical time and effort, further extending incidents.
+Collecting that information manually often burns critical time and effort, further extending incidents.
 ARI’s ability to return structured tables and charts alongside natural-language explanations is meant to support validation, not just conversation.

 ARI is asked to create an incident timeline and creates a full report with suitable details